wi-fighters/side-projects/README.md

 (Answer whatever's relevant from the questions below, and include any other interesting details.
 Delete any non-relevant parts of this list)

-- Is this a real project (does someone really want this built?) or is it just an exercise?
+- Is this a real project <strong>just an exercise<strong>
-- Who is the intended user?
-(Only you, for practice?
-Recruiters/interviewers?
-A real client's real users?)
+- Who is the intended user? <strong>Me<strong>
-- Who is the sponsor (client), if there is one?
+- Who is the sponsor <strong>I think Fede came up with this ridiculous idea<strong> "if there is one?"
 - What content is required?
 How will you obtain / create it?
-How will that impact your timeline?
-- What work needs to be done?
-In what order (priorities/dependencies)?
+How will that impact your timeline and what work needs to be done?
+In what order ?
+  -Create Toggle/lastPass accounts (est.30min/act.30min)
+  -create a wireframe (est.30min/act.20min)
+  -create a new branch (est.1min/act.1min)
+  -add a collaborator for review purposes (est.10min/act.5min) -create basic setup as in html and css files (est.15min/act.10min) -research animations (est.5 hours/act.pending) -content sourcing
+  -code
+  -commit via Git

 ## Wireframes

-(sketch something quickly but clearly, e.g. on paper, and upload a picture here - or several, if you have different screens. consider mobile + desktop versions)
+https://drive.google.com/file/d/13T_17ANClglA69VhDWDoJNDlpwmdKWoL/view?usp=sharing "i know im an artist :)"

 ## Time

-- Estimated (add this before getting started)
-- Actual (add this on project completion)
+see details

 ## New skills